IanMills-GCT/obsidian-macos-screenshot-plugin/README.md

 4. Click **Install** and then **Enable**

 ### Manual Installation
-1. Download the latest release from [GitHub releases](https://github.com/yourusername/obsidian-macos-screenshot-plugin/releases)
+1. Download the latest release from https://github.com/IanMills-GCT/obsidian-macos-screenshot-plugin
 2. Extract the files to `<your-vault>/.obsidian/plugins/macos-screenshot-plugin/`
 3. The folder should contain: `main.js`, `manifest.json`, and optionally `styles.css`
 4. Restart Obsidian